13a: Distance-Based Redundancy Analysis

 2

 If I use the species data directly, the species scores are available in summary(cap_full).
-This is useful for interpreting the ordination diagram—generally this is advisable for most ordinations, but because I use the turnover component of \(\beta\)-diversity, this was not an option for the current analysis.
+This is useful for interpreting the ordination diagram, and is generally advisable for most ordinations, but because I use the turnover component of \(\beta\)-diversity, this was not an option for the current analysis.

 Call: capscale(formula = Y1 ~ febMean + febRange + febSD + augMean +